Deployed Works Guide

 Choose diagnostic or scoped delivery

 Use a paid diagnostic when uncertainty is high.
-Use scoped delivery when the brief, access, owner and acceptance criteria are clear enough to start.

 Step 4